It’s not the hours you put in, but rather what you put into those hours. – Anthony Robbins

 Begin by Tracking Your Time

 The only way to improve your time management skills is to learn from and understand your current time management habits.
-This process simply involves carrying around a notepad, and jotting down what you are doing every 15 minutes.
+This process simply involves carrying around a notepad and jotting down what you are doing every 15 minutes.

-After one week, you should have a thorough understanding where you are spending your time and where you are wasting it.
+After one week, you should have a thorough understanding of where you are spending your time and where you are wasting it.
 Do not move onto any other time management strategies until you successfully undertake this step.
 After one week, analyze your time logs and determine where you feel you could be more productive.

 Set SMART Goals

 Once you have a clear understanding of your time management habits, you are now ready to outline the bigger picture by setting and writing down smart goals.